Presenting with impact doesn’t seem to be something that comes naturally or easily to all professionals.

 Did you have a shower this morning?

-That may sound like a strange question for an article on presentation skills but it’s relevant and important nevertheless.
+That may sound like a strange question for an article on presenting with impact.

 It’s a question we ask our delegates in our workshops.

-– They take a few moments to see things from their audience’s perspective and sit in as many of their seats as they can well before they arrive.
+– They take a few moments to see things from their audience’s perspective.
+Often sitting in as many of their seats as they can, well before they arrive.

 A prerequisite to presence is purpose.